Get insider access

 6.6 Bare Floor

-The Shark AI Ultra is decent for bare floors.
-It clears pet hair and small and bulky debris on this surface type without much of a problem.
+The Shark AI Ultra is okay for bare floors.
+It clears pet hair and small and bulky debris on this surface type without much of a problem, and it's very quiet while in use.
 Its self-emptying base station also reduces hands-on maintenance requirements since you won't have to manually empty debris from its base station at the end of every cleaning session.
-Its LIDAR mapping system results in quicker room mapping than most other Shark robot vacuums, though it can register some benign household objects as hazards to avoid.
+Just know that the docking station's dirt capacity is quite small compared to other robot vacuums with the same feature.
+Its LIDAR mapping system is effective for mapping out your home, though it can register some benign household objects as hazards to avoid, so it requires some intervention.

 Pros